 Dan Gallagher (Michael Douglas) is a happily married lawyer.
 Then he meets editor Alex Forrest (Glen Close).
 The two begin an affair while Dan’s wife (Anne Archer) and daughter are out of town.
 But when Dan tries to end things, Alex won’t let go.
 Her harassment veers from desperation into deadly violence against Dan – and his family.

-At the time of writing, the IMDB audience rating for Fatal Attraction is an underwhelming 6.9 out of 10.
-This seems unfair.
-The film is well acted, tightly scripted, and balances dramatic tension with social commentary.
-It may be famous for its shocking moments, but Fatal Attraction says an awful lot in far more subtle ways.
+Fatal Attraction is well acted, tightly scripted, and balances dramatic tension with social commentary.
+It may be famous for its shocking moments, but it says an awful lot in far more subtle ways.

 Read on to discover the film’s key themes, and how it’s a retelling of Puccini’s opera, Madam Butterfly.

 - Francis Ford Coppola’s The Conversation

 - What song does Ripley sing at the end of Alien?

 Dan Gallagher must decide between two paths.
 There’s family bliss and a quiet home in the countryside.
 Then there’s the crowded, cut-throat city, and the temptations of the flesh, i.e., Alex Forrest.

 Dan doesn’t hesitate about jumping into an affair, but he does come to regret it.
 He discovers that all actions have consequences, and he must now live with his.